LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 The IBM FHIR Server limits the number of inputs per each `$import` request based on `fhirServer/bulkdata/maxInputPerRequest`, which defaults to 5 input entries.

-The IBM FHIR Server supports an additional `storageDetail.type` with the value of `ibm-cos`.
+The IBM FHIR Server supports `storageDetail.type` with the value of `ibm-cos`, `https` and `aws-s3`.
+To import using the $import on https, one must additionally configure the fhirServer/bulkdata/validBaseUrls.
+For example, if one stores bulkdata on https://test-url.ibm.com/folder1 and https://test-url.ibm.com/folder2 you must specify both baseUrls.
+Please refer to the [IBM FHIR Server User's Guide](https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide#410-bulk-data-operations)

 #### Example Request
 The following is a request to load data from the IBM COS endpoint into the IBM FHIR Server.